 To help us provide the best care possible for your child, please bring medications, immunization and any applicable medical records and your insurance card to the Hospital.

 Pediatric Intensive Care is Just a Short Drive Away

-If your child becomes seriously ill or injured, he or she may need the type of care provided in the Pediatric Intensive Care Unit (PICU) at Edinburg Children's Hospital.
-Located on the border, just a two-hour drive from Laredo, Edinburg Children's Hospital is the first and only hospital in South Texas that was built just for kids.
-Edinburg Children's Hospital is staffed by pediatric nurses, therapists and healthcare professionals, and offers a comprehensive range of advanced diagnostic and medical specialties in a pleasant and comfortable kid-friendly environment.
+If your child becomes seriously ill or injured, he or she may need more care than can be provided at Doctors Hospital of Laredo.
+In those cases, we recommend visiting the Pediatric Intensive Care Unit (PICU) at South Texas Health System Children's in Edinburg, Texas.
+Located on the border, just a two-hour drive from Laredo, South Texas Health System Children's is the first and only hospital in South Texas that was built just for kids.
+South Texas Health System Children's is staffed by pediatric nurses, therapists and healthcare professionals, and offers a comprehensive range of advanced diagnostic and medical specialties in a pleasant and comfortable kid-friendly environment.

 Children and Sleep Disorders